tsy24/tp/docs/DeveloperGuide.md

 By default, `viewTasks` will only show RealTasks.

 Since `UniqueTaskList` contains `Task` objects, it can be either `GhostTask` or `RealTask` objects.
-Naturally, this implies that calling two commands that both create and display GhostTasks would cause the latter command to incorrectly display GhostTasks created by the first command as well, since all GhostTasks would still persist in the main `UniqueTaskList`.
+Naturally, this implies that calling two `viewSchedule` commands which both create GhostTasks, one after another, would cause the latter `viewSchedule` command to incorrectly display the GhostTasks created by the former, since all GhostTasks would  persist in the main `UniqueTaskList`.
+Such a problem can also be extended to any future new commands implemented, which create and display GhostTasks.
 This necessitates a cleanup of `GhostTask` objects between execution of each command.
 Such deletion of old GhostTasks in the `Model` is achieved just prior to the execution of each new command in `LogicManager`, via the `deleteGhostTasks()` method.

 Code snippet of the `execute(String commandText)` method in `LogicManager`:
 ```